4516N41/IC-Tester/README.md

 • Truthtable/Timing diagram generation, manually and automaticaly generated.
 Saves the truthtables as a CSV file.

-• Loop testing available, the program keeps track of passed/failed tests and which pins are the most like to be the culprits.
+• Loop testing, the program keeps track of passed/failed tests and which pins are the most like to be the culprits.

 • Shortcut for Last test routine so the user can quickly set up a test for a sum of the same IC types.